evanarlian/kaggle-eedi/README.md

 * real colpali
 * read colqwen
 * my biggest fear is that question-answer pair is soo much different than misconception, so colbert wont work, need finetune afterall
+* make my own colbert class bc this one is super slow prolly, no gpu support as well.
+Compare the result with reference, handle padding edge cases
+* find math embedding. i think QWEN math if it can be used as vector, itll be good

 Prolly good:
+* QWEN predict batch, find the predictions with misconceptions list with colbert
+* hybrid search
 * QWEN has MATH version, actually 2, just math and math-instruct.
 Super interesting
 * (DONE) Just emb untrained
 * Train emb